Signal Iduna

 The SIGNAL IDUNA Group offers insurance and financial services.
 The group was created through the merger of the Dortmund-based Signal Versicherungen and the Hamburg-based Iduna Nova Group on 1 July 1999.
 The companies of these two groups have been under one management ever since.
-Ulrich Leitermann has been the Chairman of the Management Board of the Signal Iduna Group since July 2013.
+Torsten Uhlig has been the Chairman of the Management Board of the Signal Iduna Group since July 2025.
 Since 1 April 2009, Deutscher Ring Krankenversicherungs-Verein a.
 G. has also been part of the Signal Iduna Group.
 In August 2017, it merged with Signal Krankenversicherung a.
 G., which has since operated under the name Signal Iduna Krankenversicherung a.
 G..
 Within this, Deutscher Ring Krankenversicherung continues to exist as a brand.

 Business segments

-Signal Iduna generated premium income of 5.91 billion euros in 2019.
+Signal Iduna generated premium income of 6.47 billion euros in 2022.
 Asset investments amounted to 80.52 billion euros in 2019.
-Around 10,200 people work for the group.
+10,870 people work for the group.
 Sales are primarily carried out by around 2,800 self-employed (professional), exclusive insurance intermediaries (commercial agents) (§ 84 HGB), and by insurance brokers.